-CytoJournal Core Reviewers are the most critical part of CytoJournal community.
-They support its high standard peer-review process which translates into the final high quality CytoJournal articles.
+CytoJournal Core Reviewers are the most critical part of the CytoJournal community.
+They support its high standard peer-review process which translates into the final high-quality CytoJournal articles.

 Your ID for the system is your e-mail address.
 So it is critical that you periodically check and update your e-mail & other details through your log-in area.
 Please make it sure that your e-mail platform is optimized to accept all e-mails from CytoJournal (and check your spam/junk folder periodically for any communications in this matter.
 Please optimize your platform by selecting appropriate choices such as ‘Not junk mail’ etc.)

 As ‘CytoJournal Core Reviewer’ you will receive an e-mail assigning a particular

 CytoJournal manuscript to you.
 If you Do not decline the article (which can be done by clicking the ‘decline’ links provided in the initial e-mail if you miss at this stage, you may log in as reviewer through https://editorialassist.com/cytojournal and decline through the link under that manuscript in your queue at any time).
 If the review report is not received in the stipulated period, the system automatically sends friendly reminders.
 To Avoid these reminders it is important to ‘decline’ the manuscript if you are planning not to review a particular manuscript for any reason.
 (The sequence is different for ‘Guest Reviewers’ who are not part of CytoJournal Core Reviewers and are not in the list on the web).

 (CytoJournal core Reviewer list is updated adding CytoJournal reviewers as they are invited and have accepted the invitation to review the CytoJournal manuscript).
 If you opt to be removed from the list, please write to firstname.lastname@example.org).